When Computers Were Women, 2021

 four hand-woven Jacquard wall hangings made of recycled cotton, organic cotton and lambswool, 70cm x 300cm each

-This is a project I’ve been working on since late 2018 which is still in progress due to production trips being postponed because of COVID.
-The work is connected to my practice-based PhD research on feminist critiques of physics and stems from an invited residency at CERN in 2018.
+When Computers Were Women is a project connected to my practice-based PhD research on feminist critiques of physics, and stems from an invited residency at CERN (the European Organisation for Nuclear Research) in 2018.

 Following that visit, I pitched an artwork—a film about the non-scientific labour (cooking/cleaning/housekeeping/administration/grounds maintenance) mostly performed by women which effectively enables physicists to carry out their own work in a relatively frictionless environment.
 Permission wasn’t granted and that was basically the end of that.

-But during that visit, I spotted a handful of computer programming punchcards in a cabinet in the data centre and was struck by their resemblance to a much older form of data-processing technology: the long, thin punch cards used to control the rods and hooks that raise the warp threads of looms fitted with Jacquard devices.
+However during that visit, I spotted a handful of computer programming punchcards in a cabinet in the data centre and was struck by their resemblance to an older form of data-processing technology: the punch cards used to control the rods and hooks that raise the warp threads of looms fitted with Jacquard devices.